Azure/autorest/docs/extensions/readme.md

-# AutoRest Extensions for Swagger 2.0
+# AutoRest Extensions for OpenAPI 2.0

 ## Introduction
-The following documents describes AutoRest specific vendor extensions for [Swagger 2.0](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md) schema.
+The following documents describes AutoRest specific vendor extensions for [OpenAPI 2.0](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md) schema.
 Some of the extensions are only applicable to Microsoft Azure and as such are only available in Azure code generators (e.g. Azure.CSharp, Azure.NodeJS, etc.).

 ## Generic Extensions
-* [x-ms-code-generation-settings](#x-ms-code-generation-settings) - enables passing code generation settings via swagger document
+* [x-ms-code-generation-settings](#x-ms-code-generation-settings) - enables passing code generation settings via OpenAPI definition (*deprecated!
+Please use configuration files instead.*)
 * [x-ms-skip-url-encoding](#x-ms-skip-url-encoding) - skips URL encoding for path and query parameters
 * [x-ms-enum](#x-ms-enum) - additional metadata for enums
 * [x-ms-parameter-grouping](#x-ms-parameter-grouping) - groups method parameters in generated clients